ibm-cloud-docs/devsecops/devsecops-tutorial.md

 To set up the prerequisites for your toolchains, follow these steps:

 1. Set up an [{{site.data.keyword.cloud_notm}} account](/registration){: external}.
 Depending on your {{site.data.keyword.cloud_notm}} account type, access to certain resources might be limited.
 Depending on your account plan limits, certain capabilities that are required by some DevSecOps toolchains might not be available.
 For more information, see [Setting up your {{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-account-getting-started) and [Upgrading your account](/docs/account?topic=account-upgrading-account).
-1. Store all of the secrets in a secrets management vault and manage them centrally from a single location.
+1. Ensure that all of the secret values you need are stored in a secrets management vault.
 [Managing {{site.data.keyword.cloud_notm}} secrets](/docs/secrets-manager?topic=secrets-manager-manage-secrets-ibm-cloud) can help you to choose from various secrets management and data protection offerings.
 If you don't already have an instance of the secrets management vault provider of your choice, create one.
 1. Create a [Kubernetes cluster](/kubernetes/catalog/cluster/create){: external}.
-Be sure to select the **Free** pricing plan.
+While you are evaluating the service, you can use the **Free** pricing plan.
 The cluster might take some time to provision.
 As the cluster is created, it progresses through these stages: Deploying, Pending, and Ready.
 [Learn more.](/docs/containers?topic=containers-clusters).
 1. Create an [{{site.data.keyword.registrylong}} namespace](https://cloud.ibm.com/registry/namespaces){: external}. {{site.data.keyword.registrylong_notm}} provides a multi-tenant private image registry that you can use to store and share your container images with users in your {{site.data.keyword.cloud_notm}} account.
 Select the location for your namespace, and click **Create**.
 [Learn more.](/docs/Registry?topic=Registry-getting-started)
 1. **Optional.** Create an [image signing key](/docs/devsecops?topic=devsecops-devsecops-image-signing) with the proper encoding to sign your application docker images.
 1. **Optional.** Create an [{{site.data.keyword.cloud_notm}} API key](https://cloud.ibm.com/iam/apikeys){: external}.
 Save the API key value by either copying, downloading it or adding it to your vault.
 Alternatively, you can create the API key during the template guided setup process.